-If you’re a HubSpot customer, AMP is coming to the HubSpot Marketing Platform in early 2017.
-With this setting, blogging teams won’t have to hire a developer or learn how to code AMP with the resources outlined above.
+If you’re a HubSpot customer, you can easily enable your blog posts with AMP -- with just the touch of a button.
+With this setting, blogging teams don’t have to hire a developer or learn how to code AMP with the resources outlined above.
 Instead, users will only have to check a box in order to create AMP-formatted blog posts to get discovered in mobile search.

 Here’s what it will look like:

 See the check box above the “Save changes” button?
 That’s the entire process for creating pages formatted with AMP in HubSpot Software.
 Easy, right?

 Expect to see more results appear in the AMP carousel when you search for content on your mobile device, and keep an eye out for new developments in mobile optimization from Google’s competitors among search engines, software, and social media networks.

 What are your strategies for optimizing your blog for mobile search?
 Share with us in the comments below.